rok-cesnovar/stan-distributions/README.md

 - it runs entirely in the browser and does not require a server
 - it uses the Stan implementation for all density/mass functions (Distribution zoo is based on R implementations)

-This currently supports the majority of Stan's continuous density functions.
-Mass functions will be added shortly.
+This currently supports the majority of Stan's univariate continuous distributions.
+Missing discrete distributions will be added shortly.

 ### Unbounded Continuous Distributions